-Where there are mitigating factors and the Panel considers that the starting point is too severe, the Panel may impose another Penalty or suspend the application of expulsion.
+- You intended to cheat - You are not in your first semester of a higher education course in the UK - You have not accepted guilt or shown remorse, or such acceptance/remorse came late in the process - There is evidence that you have breached other Regulations impose another Penalty or suspend the | • application of expulsion.
 However, where the offence involves the purchase of assessed work, mitigation would not normally reduce the penalty below the starting point of expulsion.